-- Receive Fax jobs Fax jobs received by the TOE over the analog fax phone line where the connection is initiated by another fax device. - Send Fax Jobs Fax jobs being sent by the TOE over the analog fax phone line.
-(The Send Fax functionality is available in the evaluated configuration, but the PC Fax Send feature is disabled in the evaluated configuration.)
+- Fax Receive jobs Fax jobs received by the TOE over the analog fax phone line where the connection is initiated by another fax device. - Fax Send jobs Fax jobs being sent by the TOE over the analog fax phone line.
+(The Fax Send functionality is available in the evaluated configuration, but the PC Fax Send feature is disabled in the evaluated configuration.)

-Print job types that use Job Storage:
+• Print job types that use Job Storage: